scenic-views/scenic/README.md

 This will perform a non-concurrent refresh, locking the view for selects until the refresh is complete.
-You can avoid locking the view by passing `concurrently: true` but this requires your view to have at least one unique index that covers all rows.
+You can avoid locking the view by passing `concurrently: true` but this requires both PostgreSQL 9.4 and your view to have at least one unique index that covers all rows.

 ## I don't need this view anymore.
 Make it go away.